SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 ### Problem with Sputa Drishti tables from English transalations of BPHS

 > [!NOTE]
-> In this section, I will discuss the different methods for calculating Mars' 6th rasi aspect as presented in various sources.
+> In this section, I will discuss about the issues of Sputa Drishti tables from English transalations of BPHS

 <details>
 <summary>READ MORE.</summary>